sparanoid/almace-scaffolding/README.md

 ### `.note`, `.store`, and `.download`

-A paragraph block with a thin border line
+A paragraph block with a thin border line.

-Useage:
+Usage:

 ```html
 <p class=download><a href="https://github.com/sparanoid/sparanoid.com/">Download</a> it from GitHub</p>